What is this page?

 - “Charles Thomson and the First American New Testament” – 2011 article by J. Ramsey Michaels providing informative history and observations (albeit tainted slightly by liberal priors) regarding the translation—especially the New Testament.

-- New English Translation of the Septuagint (NETS; 2009, 2014) – Free modern translation of the Septuagint based on multiple manuscripts.
+- New English Translation of the Septuagint (NETS; 2009, 2014) – Free modern translation of the Septuagint based on critical texts.
 Uses similar phrasing to NRSV, but thankfully not quite as libtarded when it comes to pronouns.

 Theology